The Man from Another Place: Twin Peaks (1990–1991)

 The Man from Another Place first appears in the series' third episode, in a dream experienced by Cooper.
 Although a spirit, he appears to Cooper as a dwarf in a red suit and dress shirt.
 In the dream, The Man gives Cooper a series of cryptic clues, which ultimately prove helpful in determining the identity of Laura Palmer's killer, The Man's fellow Black Lodge spirit, BOB.
 One of these clues is a strange 1940s-style jazz dance, a sequence that makes repeated appearances throughout the course of the series.
 The series never made clear The Man's reasons for wanting to help Cooper, or his true identity.

-Following dar's dream, The Man appears only a few more times: once with BOB, appearing to Cooper following the death of Josie Packard, and again at the end of the series when Cooper ventures into the Black Lodge.
+Following Cooper's dream, The Man appears only a few more times: once with BOB, appearing to Cooper following the death of Josie Packard, and again at the end of the series when Cooper ventures into the Black Lodge.

 Fire Walk with Me (1992)

 The film Twin Peaks: Fire Walk with Me expands upon The Man from Another Place's identity and his reasons for wanting to help Cooper.
-It explains that The Man from Another Place is connected to MIKE, the faceless spirit entity who possesses Philip Gerard, The One Armed Man, in the series.
+It explains that The Man from Another Place is connected to MIKE, the faceless spirit entity who possesses Philip Gerard, the "One Armed Man".
 The script explicitly states that the Man from Another Place is, in fact, MIKE's severed arm.
 In the series, the one-armed Gerard tells Cooper a story about having been BOB's partner until he cut off his own arm in an effort to relieve himself of a tattoo on the left shoulder that BOB also had.
 In Fire Walk With Me, The Man from Another Place tells Cooper, "I am the Arm, and I sound like this."
 He then makes a whooping noise with his hand and mouth.
 Later, a similar-sounding siren accompanies the first appearance of Gerard.

-At the end of the film, when BOB enters the Black Lodge and stands beside his host, Leland Palmer, The Man From Another Place appears, standing beside Philip Gerard.
+At the climax of the film, BOB enters the Black Lodge and stands beside his host, Leland Palmer.
+The Man From Another Place also appears, standing beside Philip Gerard.
 At one point The Man From Another Place puts his hand on Gerard's shoulder, linking the Arm with its owner and making MIKE whole.
 The Man from Another Place and MIKE then speak in unison to BOB, stating "I want all my garmonbozia" ("pain and sorrow", collected from victims and consumed in the Black Lodge).
 BOB then removes blood from Leland’s shirt and throws it to the ground.
 The Man from Another Place is then seen slowly eating creamed corn, interspersed with close-up night vision footage of a monkey staring into the camera, which appears to be the same type of monkey as was earlier shown behind a mask of the type worn by other Lodge spirits (Mrs. Tremond's grandson and the "Jumping Man").